jamarier/rand-exam/README.md

 substitutions.

 * Metadata.
-Specific information of the question: Level of difficulty, frequency, title, ...Metadata is accesible in descriptions and notes of the question.
+Specific information of the question: Level of difficulty, frequency, title, ...
+Metadata is accesible in descriptions and notes of the question.

 * Vars.
 Specific from question.
 Any variable defined with "SAVE" or "VAR"